-Within the Plan of Action for Africa, the principal body/organisation responsible for leading implementation of each proposed action is identified, whilst the relevance of each action for the different sub-regions in Africa is indicated, as well as any sub-regional priorities for implementation.
-Whilst different sub-regions may facilitate the organisation and management of some proposed actions, such as workshops and training courses, this does not depict a regionalisation of AEWA implementation.
+Within the Plan of Action for Africa, the principal body/organization responsible for leading implementation of each proposed action is identified, whilst the relevance of each action for the different sub-regions in Africa is indicated, as well as any sub-regional priorities for implementation.
+Whilst different sub-regions may facilitate the organization and management of some proposed actions, such as workshops and training courses, this does not depict a regionalisation of AEWA implementation.
 The sub-regional partition used in this Plan of Action is specified below and in figure 1.

-Northern Africa (NA): Morocco, Algeria, Tunisia, Libya and Egypt Eastern Africa (EA): Sudan, South Sudan, Ethiopia, Uganda, Rwanda, Burundi, Eritrea, Djibouti, Somalia, Kenya, United Republic of Tanzania Southern Africa (SA): Angola, Zambia, Namibia, Botswana, Zimbabwe, Mozambique, Malawi, Swaziland, Lesotho, South Africa, Mauritius, Madagascar, Seychelles, Comoros Western Africa (WA): Mauritania, Senegal, Cape Verde, The Gambia, Guinea, Guinea-Bissau, Sierra Leone, Mali, Liberia, Ivory Coast, Burkina Faso, Ghana, Togo, Benin, Nigeria, Niger Central Africa (CA): Cameroon, Chad, Central African Republic, Equatorial Guinea, Sao Tome and Principe, Gabon, Congo, Democratic Republic of Congo
+Northern Africa (NA): Morocco, Algeria, Tunisia, Libya and Egypt Eastern Africa (EA): Sudan, South Sudan, Ethiopia, Uganda, Rwanda, Burundi, Eritrea, Djibouti, Somalia, Kenya, Tanzania Southern Africa (SA): Angola, Zambia, Namibia, Botswana, Zimbabwe, Mozambique, Malawi, Swaziland, Lesotho, South Africa, Mauritius, Madagascar, Seychelles, Comoros Western Africa (WA): Mauritania, Senegal, Cape Verde, The Gambia, Guinea, Guinea-Bissau, Sierra Leone, Mali, Liberia, Ivory Coast, Burkina Faso, Ghana, Togo, Benin, Nigeria, Niger

+Central Africa (CA):

+Cameroon, Chad, Central African Republic, Equatorial Guinea, Sao Tome and Principe, Gabon, Congo, Democratic Republic of Congo,

-Figure 1: AEWA Range Map showing the African sub-regions (as of 1 June 2012)
+Figure 1: AEWA Range Map showing the African sub-regions

 This Plan of Action has been developed through a consultative process with CPs and AEWA partners.
 A first draft was made available in 2011, to which extensive comments were received.
-This included comments from the AEWA Technical Committee (TC) via the TC workspace and the 10th Meeting of the AEWA TC

-(in September 2011, in Naivasha, Kenya), comments resulting from a questionnaire targeting African CPs, some non-African CPs and partner organisations (conducted in November 2011), as well as from another round of consultations with some African CPs and partner organisations conducted in early 2012.
-The draft plan resulting from these consultations was further reviewed by an AEWA African Preparatory Workshop to the 5th Session of the Meeting of the Parties to AEWA, which took place on 12-13 May 2012 in La Rochelle, France.
-The version of the plan finalized by the workshop was adopted by the 5th Session of the Meeting of the Parties to AEWA (La Rochelle, 14-18 May 2012).
+This included comments from the AEWA Technical Committee (TC) workspace and the 10th meeting of the AEWA TC (in September 2011, in Naivasha, Kenya), comments from a questionnaire targeting African CPs, some non-African CPs and partner organisations (conducted in November 2011), as well as from another round of consultations with some African CPs and partner organisations conducted in early 2012.
+Where possible, these comments have been integrated into the current version of the draft plan.
+The plan will be discussed during a specific workshop scheduled to take place immediately before AEWA MOP5, when African CPs will be invited to finalize and validate the final draft plan.